 Economic Trickery, Fraud and Crime in Africa

-This project space is dedicated to the reporting about and analysis of two themes: first, economic fraud, trickery and crime, and, second, measures undertaken by state and non-state actors to address, counter and contain fraud and crime in the economy.
-The purpose of the project is to have a platform for the regular exchange of up-to-date information, opinions and analysis about these important phenomena, covering all African countries.
+This debate is dedicated to the reporting about and analysis of two themes: first, economic fraud, trickery and crime, and, second, measures undertaken by state and non-state actors to address, counter and contain fraud and crime in the economy.
+The purpose is to have a platform for the regular exchange of up-to-date information, opinions and analysis about these important phenomena, covering all African countries.
 Economic fraud, trickery and crime project is coordinated by Jörg Wiegratz.
-We are looking forward to receiving your articles and contributions to this important project and we welcome submissions for instance from NGOs, government officials, academics, transporters, detectives, private security professionals, journalists or students.
+We are looking forward to receiving your articles and contributions to this important debate and we welcome submissions for instance from NGOs, government officials, academics, transporters, detectives, private security professionals, journalists or students.